aesirkth/ground-control/README.md

 - A computer running Windows or Linux (not tested on MacOS)
 - One or two Arduino board with a USB port (for development)
 - One Arduino board with a USB port connected to an `RFM96W` LoRa tranceiver (to communicate with the Launch Pad Station)
-- One Arduino board with a USB port connected to a `RFD900` Radio Modem (to receive telemetry data from the Rocket)
+- One `RFD900` Radio Modem and FTDI cable (to receive telemetry data from the Rocket)

 # General description